Eljah/UquReader/docs/verification/2025-10-05/README.md

 CPU acceleration status: /dev/kvm is not found: VT disabled in BIOS or KVM kernel module not loaded
 ```

+### Troubleshooting "offline" emulators

+Without `/dev/kvm` access the x86 system image falls back to pure software emulation.
+The emulator boots, but `adb devices` keeps reporting the instance as `offline` because
+the TCG backend that replaces KVM cannot provide the AVX and F16C CPU instructions that
+the Android 9 x86 userspace expects.
+The `adb` transport never finishes handshaking, so
+`adb logcat` and `adb install` are effectively blocked.

+Installing the ARM64 system image is not a viable fallback either: QEMU2 on an x86_64
+host aborts immediately with `PANIC: Avd's CPU Architecture 'arm64' is not supported`.

+To obtain the layout traces in this repository you need to run the emulator (or attach a
+physical API 28 device) on a machine that exposes hardware virtualization (KVM on Linux,
+HVF on macOS, or WHPX/Hyper-V on Windows).
+Once the emulator reports the device as
+`device` instead of `offline`, follow the steps below to capture the logs.

 ## Capture layout and text traces

 Once the emulator (or a physical device) is available, install the freshly built APK and gather the specialised layout traces that confirm the yellow card, pagination controls, and text frame remain stable across page changes: